ESF-Works

 Practice/Regional

-The development partnership will create a series of service user partnerships, which will enable participants to give feedback on their experience in relation to programme delivery.
+The Development partnership will create a series of service user partnerships, this will enable participants to give feedback on their experience in relation to programme delivery

 Move the mouse over the scatter plots to see more information or view all information without using the mouse.